Redang

 A few hours later we were on the North-South highway on a comfortable 24-seater VIP coach, complete with TV, video and a McDonald's dinner to keep our eyes, ears and stomachs entertained.
 We had reminded the driver to let us off at KT as we didn't want to wake up in Kota Bharu.
 Turned out we needn't have worried as we weren't able to sleep anyway since they were driving so fast - every turn and pothole jolted us out of slumber.
 To make things worse, a thunderstorm broke out during the journey.

 4 am and the bus pulled into KT station.
 "Kuala Terengganu", the driver called out.
 "Zzz... what??
 Was my watch slow?"
 We had arrived at least an hour early!
 As the bus left, we realized a little nervously that we were standing in a bus station in the middle of the night with two sleepy kids in who-knows-where in KT (it was our first time there).
 One quick phone call later to Alex Lee at Ping Anchorage and his German friend (also named Alex) arrived in a white van to transport us to the Ping Anchorage office nearby.
-Actually, KT, like many other towns along the East Coast, is safe even at night.
-The locals are friendly, country folk with a great reputation for hospitality.
+Actually, KT, like many other towns along the East Coast, was safe even in the middle of the night.
+The locals were friendly, country folk with a great reputation for hospitality.

-Ping Anchorage runs a Homestay where they also have their office.
+Ping Anchorage had a Homestay where they also had their office.
 With another 2 to 3 hours before breakfast, Alex Lee graciously provided a room in which to put our things and rest.
 Later, we were driven to a coffee shop for breakfast, then transferred to Redang Bay's mainland office where we changed to shorts in preparation for the beach landing and to wait for the coach that would bring us to Merang Jetty.
 The trip to Merang was pleasant, passing scenic countryside along the Terengganu coast.
 After about an hour, the bus dropped us near a little bridge in what appeared to be in the middle of nowhere.
 Crossing the road, we arrived at a run-down wooden jetty by the river.
 Welcome to Merang Jetty!

 redang bay resort